bsc-health-data/pycones-23-modern-data-stack/README.md

 docker compose up -d
 ```

 Then go to http://localhost:8585 (admin/admin).
-The insgetion service (Airflow) runs at http://localhost:8080
+The ingestion service (Airflow) runs at http://localhost:8080

 ### Analyzing data with Superset and Querybook